he-dev/SmartConfig/README.md

 )
 ```

-we need to create this simple config:
+Here we'll also create a simple static class:

 ```cs
 [SmartConfig]